Bar Exam Preparation

 Yes.
 Even if you enroll in a different post-graduation bar prep course, you may participate in all pre-graduation programming during law school.
-Students who wish to participate in a competing bar prep program after graduation must notify the Assistant Dean for Academic Affairs by September 15 of their final year in school.
+Students who wish to participate in a competing bar prep program after graduation must notify the Associate Dean for Academic Affairs by September 15 of their final year in school.
 KU Law cannot financially support graduates using a competing post-graduation vendor in jurisdictions covered by Themis.

 The law school’s research shows that in most years 100% of graduates will sit for a bar exam in a state covered by Themis.
-If you have a legitimate need to sit in a jurisdiction not covered by the Themis plan, please inform the Assistant Dean for Academic Affairs as soon as possible.
+If you have a legitimate need to sit in a jurisdiction not covered by the Themis plan, please inform the Associate Dean for Academic Affairs as soon as possible.